Sleeping in Airports

 5. Go sightseeing

 Layover SightseeingLeaving the airport altogether and opting instead for exploring Quito is a great way to pass a long layover, but you’ll want to have plenty of time.
-The airport is located a good distance from the city center, so we recommend a layover of at least 8-9 hours to make a Quito trip worthwhile.
+The airport is a fair distance from the city center, so we recommend a layover of at least 8-9 hours to make a Quito trip worthwhile.

 Leave plenty of time to cover the long distance from the city to the airport.
 You’ll need to pass through Security again before that next flight!